kristrev/multihomed-routing/README.md

-# Automatic routing-configuration on multihomed Linux-hosts
+# Automatic routing configuration on multihomed Linux-hosts

 Linux supports multihoming out of the box.
 However, when a Linux&dash;device is connected to multiple networks simultaneously, the kernel will often be unable